Jekabz/someNotes/JAVA.md

 #JAVA
 * Compiled bytecode can run on any JVM, reghardless of computer architecture
 * JVM translates bytecode to platforms's machine language
+* Everything is an object, except for primitive data types

 ###### JAVA BYTECODE